CommandShiftHQ/oop-checkout-challenge/README.md

 The checkout should have the following methods:

-- It should scan an item using a barcode and return item from catalogue.
+- It should scan a barcode and return an item from catalogue.
 - It should be able add an item to customer's shopping basket.
 - It should be able to remove items from the basket.
 - It should calculate the total of all items in the basket.